Captain-Chaos/DemoWPPlugin/README.md

 This is a skeleton project to illustrate how to create plugins for WorldPainter.

+## Possibilities

+The plugin mechanism of WorldPainter currently allows you to provide:

+* New singular, unconfigurable layer types
+* New custom layer types, of which the user can create multiple and configure each differently
+* New tools for the Tools panel, that are applied to a location or area of the map using mouse or tablet
+  * In future, it will also be possible to provide global tools which are not localised and are not applied using mouse or tablet
+* New custom object file formats for use with Custom Object layers
+* New map formats, to be able to Export to or Import from other file formats than Minecraft Java Edition

 ## Usage

 To use this project, copy it to a new project and take the following steps: